Bug #365

 Related issues

-Updated by Matt Jones almost 23 years ago
+Updated by Matt Jones about 23 years ago

 This is closely related to the work that Eric is doing for the seminars.
 It is not intended to be an